GhostofGoes/getmac/README.md

 python -m getmac -n home.router

 # Getting the MAC address of a remote host obviously requires
 # the ARP table to be populated.
-By default, get-mac will do
+By default, getmac will do
 # this for you by sending a small UDP packet to a high port (55555)
 # If you don't want this to happen, you can disable it.
 # This is useful if you're 100% certain the ARP table will be
 # populated already, or in red team/forensic scenarios.
-get-mac --no-network-request -4 192.168.0.1
+getmac --no-network-request -4 192.168.0.1
 python -m getmac --no-network-request -n home.router

 # Debug levels can be specified with '-d'
-get-mac --debug
+getmac --debug
 python -m getmac -d -i enp11s4 python -m getmac -dd -n home.router
 ```